7 Supplier KPIs You Should be Monitoring

 The benefits of supplier KPIs

 In other circumstances, your contract will be much more complex with your expectations changing and evolving over time.
-In this case, KPIs will be more thorough and the data you collect will provide important insights.
+In this case, supplier KPIs will be more thorough and the data you collect will provide important insights.

 Here are seven suggested supplier KPIs you should be measuring.

-Return on Investment
+Return on investment

 Risk and transparency

-This KPI requires suppliers to provide proof that they are compliant and stable to protect your organization’s brand reputation.
-It’s also important to require suppliers to implement sufficient cyber-security measures.
-Don’t just take your suppliers’ word for it – there are plenty of third-party services that track factors such as supplier credit risk.
+Every practitioner wants the reassurance that their supplier is financially stable and complying with all government regulations and laws.
+This KPI requires suppliers to provide proof that they are compliant and stable to protect your company’s brand reputation.
+It’s also important to require suppliers to implement sufficient security measures.
+There are plenty of third-party services that track factors such as supplier credit risk.

 This KPI is an opportunity for procurement professionals to rate the overall experience of working with a supplier.
-Was the customer service up to scratch?
+Was the customer service up to expected standards?
 Were complaints and issues handled professionally and efficiently, and were they easy to communicate with?
 Do you have a single point of contact or multiple people to deal with within that organization?